 The reason?
 Oxybenzone and octinoxate are destroying the oceans around the world, according to scientists whose research has shown that the chemicals break down coral by leaching it of nutrients and disrupt the development of fish and marine life, like sea urchins and algae.
 Coral reject symbiotic organisms and lose their color.

 Non-nano zinc oxide and non-nano titanium dioxide are the only coral-safe sunscreen filters and they are safe and effective in blocking UV rays.
 Sunscreens formulated with non-nano particles will clearly state "non-nano zinc oxide and/or non-nano titanium dioxide on the products active ingredient list".

 Just because it’s an all mineral formula, don’t’ assume it contains all-natural ingredients

-A sunscreen may have natural active mineral active ingredients and it may also contain synthetic and/or natural inactive ingredients.
+A sunscreen may have natural active mineral active ingredients and it may also contain petroleum-based inactive ingredients.

 Silicones form a surface film that can trap debris in the pores, which can lead to breakouts (among other skin issues).
 I think they're especially problematic in products you wear while sweating!

 Here are some of the silicone names you may see on ingredients lists: